Naomi Yamamoto

-Yamamoto has introduced one piece of legislation, the Advanced Education Statutes Amendment Act, 2011, which sought to implement several measures, including expanding the Personal Education Number system which tracks students in the BC educational system to also include private educational institutions, specifying that board members of colleges and universities are to act in the best interests of the institution, and updating the Architectural Institute of BC's dispute resolution process.
-The bill was introduced on November 3, 2011, but was not adopted before the winter break.
+Naomi Yamamoto (born 1960 or 1961) is a Canadian politician who served as a member of the Legislative Assembly (MLA) of British Columbia, representing the electoral district of North Vancouver-Lonsdale from 2009 to 2017.
+As part of the British Columbia Liberal Party caucus, she was a cabinet minister under premiers Gordon Campbell and Christy Clark.
+She is the first Japanese Canadian member of the BC legislature.

 Prior to her election to the legislature, Yamamoto owned and operated a business that started as a specialty shop for laser printing but evolved to focus on design and had created props for the television and film industry.
 She spent time on the governing boards of Capilano College, the North Shore Credit Union, the Vancouver Coastal Health Authority, and the Gordon and Marion Smith Foundation.
 She completed one term as president of the B.C.
 Chamber of Commerce and worked as the president and general manager of the North Vancouver Chamber of Commerce from 2007 until she was elected as MLA.

 Background

 Yamamoto is a third-generation Japanese-Canadian.
 Both her parents were born in Vancouver, but were interned in the Kootenays for part of World War II.
-Yamamoto was also born in Vancouver and grew up with one brother and one sister, who all moved to North Vancouver in 1970.
+Yamamoto was also born in Vancouver and grew up with one brother and one sister; the whole family moved to North Vancouver in 1970.
 Her father had instilled in her an appreciation of outdoor activities, such as fishing, trail running, and cycling, which turned into lifelong hobbies.